DRI-network/RICO/README.md

 ```

-to using `kickStartA` process mean that use to RICO standard pods.
+To call  `kickStartA` process mean that use to RICO standard pods.
 ```js
   kickStart = await launcher.kickStartA(
     rico.address,